rakshitsoral/urban-jekyll-template/_posts/2019-10-18-build-website-for-free-2019-part-one.md

   - blogging
 featured-image: Blogging.jpg
 slug: build-blog-for-free-part-one
-excerpt: Today, I’m going to show you a VERY simple technique for building a Blog website for FREE.
+excerpt: Today, I’m going to show you a VERY simple technique for building a Blog for FREE.
 Although much has been written about building a blog website online, there is little to negligible information about how to build a blog from scratch without bearing any cost at all.
 There are articles online that must have shown you how to buy web hosting, how to buy a domain name, how to install WordPress and write your first blog etc. etc.
 ---

 Today, I’m going to show you a VERY simple technique for building a Blog website for FREE.